AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-22-COTS-Project-Bioinformatics-Analysis.md

 ls -lh
 ```

 File size is now 4.5-4.7GB.
-Zipped trimmed files were originally 22 GB (R1) and 24GB (R2) before trimming.
+Zipped trimmed files were originally 22 GB (R1) and 24 GB (R2) before trimming.
 This size matches the other files.

 Check number of reads.
 Do this in the scratch directory.